JakkuSakura/wprs/README.md

 In practice:

 - For macOS/Windows development, build `wprsc` only.
+If you want to include "wayland" feature, you need to brew install `pkg-config` + `libxkbcommon`.
 - For Linux deployment, build both `wprsc` and `wprsd`.

 ### Source